play icon for videos

 When a new funder uses different language, build a crosswalk — do not rewrite the outcomes.
 Cohort-to-cohort comparison breaks the moment the template changes its own words.

-Three years, three labels — zero longitudinal comparison possible.
+!Three years, three labels — zero longitudinal comparison possible.

 The common thread: every rule requires alignment between template and data system before the program starts.
 After enrollment, each rule costs ten times as much to enforce.

-Template vs. Architecture
+Template vs. architecture

 Where a static template stops and a measurement system begins

 Word and PDF templates from major foundations satisfy grant submission.
 They do not satisfy measurement.
-Here is where the gap opens — row by row, every reporting cycle.
+Here is where the gap opens — row by row, every cycle.

-CapabilityWord / PDF templateSopact Sense
+CapabilityWord / PDF templateA measurement system

-DisaggregationBreak outcomes down by demographic?Only if intake captured itStructured at intake · any variable becomes a filter
+DisaggregationBreak outcomes down by demographicOnly if intake captured itStructured at intake · any variable becomes a filter

-Persistent participant IDsOne person across every survey and follow-upNone · manual matchingAssigned at first contact
+Persistent participant IDsOne person across every surveyNone · manual matchingAssigned at first contact

-Pre-post comparisonBaseline vs. exit for matched participantsSpreadsheet match · drops 15–30%Automatic via ID
+Pre-post comparisonBaseline vs. exit, matchedSpreadsheet match · drops 15–30%Automatic via ID

-Qualitative integrationOpen-ended responses linked to quant outcomesSeparate file · manual themingLinked and analyzed by participant
+Qualitative integrationOpen-ended linked to quantSeparate file · manual themingLinked and analyzed by participant

 Common mistakes when building a logic model

 Most logic models fail not at the design stage but at the seam between design and collection.
-Five we see repeatedly:
+Five we see repeatedly.

 • Overreach on long-term outcomes.
 Templates list five or six societal-level impacts the program cannot plausibly drive alone.
 Three is the ceiling; keep impact within your realistic span of control.